Feeling rejected when your baby only wants dad? Check out these 5 reminders when baby prefers dad over mom or cries when he’s with you.

 Do you pass the baby onto dad to get him to stop crying?
 It’s tempting to hand him over in defeat, especially since he doesn’t want to be with you.

 But having dad stop what he’s doing to appease his tears can send the wrong message: That he should only be with dad.
 Or, in other words, that he shouldn’t be with you.

-Instead, keep trying to soothe him or change his diapers and let dad tend to his tasks.
+Instead, keep trying to soothe him or change his diapers and let dad stay in the background.
 Not only does this show that you’re just as capable, but you and baby will also learn what works for the both of you.
 The more you pass him off to dad, the fewer opportunities you’ll have to build this bond.

 Moms who’ve had a baby who only wanted dad will tell you that it all works out in the end.
-Plenty of reasons can explain why your baby prefers dad right now, but know that he loves and needs you in a way only a child can love a mother.
+Plenty of reasons can explain why dad is your baby’s favorite parent right now, but know that she loves and needs you in a way only a child can love a mother.

-Instead, relax and enjoy the little bit of freedom you have compared to dad.
-Be available, not needy, and more importantly, present in your interactions with him.
+Instead, relax and enjoy the little bit of freedom you have.
+Be available, not needy, and more importantly, present in your interactions with her.
 Don’t take his preference personally, and avoid giving in to unreasonable demands that could send the wrong message.

 All that to say, keep your head up, mama.
-There will come a time when you’ll look back on this time and wish he still preferred dad.
+There will come a time when you’ll look back on this time and wish she still preferred dad.

 Get more tips: